 Q: How do I use the confidence score Amazon Textract provides?

-A: A confidence score is a number between 0 and 100 that indicates the probability that a given prediction is correct.
-With Amazon Textract, all extracted text and structured data are returned with bounding box coordinates, which is a rectangular frame that fully encompasses each piece of data identified.
+A confidence score is a number between 0 and 100 that indicates the probability that a given prediction is correct.
+With Amazon Textract, all extracted printed text, handwriting, and structured data are returned with bounding box coordinates, which is a rectangular frame that fully encompasses each piece of data identified.
 This allows you to identify the score for each extracted entity so that you can make informed decisions on how you want to use the results.

 Q: In which AWS regions is Amazon Textract available?

-A: Amazon Textract is currently available in the US East (Northern Virginia), US East (Ohio), US West (Oregon), and EU (Ireland).
+Amazon Textract is currently available in the US East (Northern Virginia), US East (Ohio), US West (Oregon), US West (N. California), AWS GovCloud (US-West), AWS GovCloud (US-East), Canada (Central), EU (Ireland), EU (London), EU (Frankfurt), EU (Paris), Asia Pacific (Singapore), Asia Pacific (Sydney), Asia Pacific (Seoul), and Asia Pacific (Mumbai) Regions.

 Q: Does Amazon Textract work with AWS CloudTrail?

 Yes.
 Amazon Textract supports logging of the following actions as CloudTrail events - DetectDocumentText, AnalyzeDocument, StartDocumentTextDetection, StartDocumentAnalysis, GetDocumentTextDetection, and GetDocumentAnalysis.
 For more details, please see Logging Amazon Textract API Calls with AWS CloudTrail.

 Q: How does Amazon Textract count the number of pages processed?